alvarogimenez/g-code-utils/Readme.md

     ![Step 5b](doc/ReadmeSteps05b.png)

     **NOTE:** A visual alignment is enough to achieve an almost perfect result.
 However, the alignment must be performed with care, moving the tool with small increments until the desired alignment is reached.

+    The software will calculate the Rotation Standard Deviation.
+This number indicates the deviation of the measured frame from the original shape.
+Values lower than 0.050 degrees are acceptable.
+Values higher than 0.050 degrees indicate an incorrect measured frame.

 * **Step6: Load de GCODE into the software**